 In this article we take a look at:

 Since it was first performed in Australia in the early 1990s, laser eye surgery to correct vision has become very popular, with many thousands of people each year choosing it to correct their long- or short-sightedness or astigmatism.
 Forty of our members told us about their experiences with laser eye surgery.
 Most were very happy with the results and would gladly recommend it.

-Your GP, optometrist or ophthalmologist may be able to recommend a surgeon.
+Your GP, optometrist or ophthalmologist may be able to recommend a good clinic or a particular ophthalmic surgeon experienced in providing laser surgery.
 You should check out more than one clinic though, both to get a second opinion and to compare the services offered.
 Be wary of clinics that guarantee you perfect vision – it's not something that can be guaranteed.

 Checklist for choosing a laser eye surgery clinic

 - Holding an academic appointment indicates the surgeon is actively involved in research or teaching, and is exposed to peer review.